samuelmeuli/action-electron-builder/README.md

 This project is still WIP.
 The following needs to be implemented before `v1.0`:

-- [ ] In the sample workflow, add tag detection, which should decide whether to release after the build
 - [ ] Add support for publishing to Snapcraft
 - [ ] Add support for Windows code signing